Collection Equipment Clause Samples

 Collection Equipment.
 A. Any and all vehicles used by FRANCHISEE to perform commercial Waste Material collection services shall meet the vehicle inspection, tag and covered load requirements of SCC section 6.20.330.
 B. FRANCHISEE shall submit a Commercial Solid Waste Vehicle Inventory Form of FRANCHISEE’s vehicles, as required in SCC section 6.20.245, which shall include but not be limited to, vehicle number, year, make, model, capacity, and vehicle identification number (VIN).
 FRANCHISEE is required to submit its Commercial Solid Waste Vehicle Inventory Form annually as part of its FRANCHISEE Application for COUNTY Franchise.
 FRANCHISEE’S Commercial Solid Waste Vehicle Inventory Form shall be approved by the COUNTY.
 C. FRANCHISEE shall maintain a current list of its vehicles and shall submit to COUNTY Director an amended FRANCHISEE Commercial Solid Waste Vehicle Inventory Form, upon request of COUNTY, if such changes occur throughout the term of the Agreement, as required in SCC section 6.20.255, prior to commencing the provision of services under this Agreement.

 Collection Equipment.
-The Contractor shall have on hand at all times and in good working order such equipment as shall permit the Contractor to adequately and efficiently perform the contractual duties specified in this Agreement.
-Upon execution of this Agreement and annually thereafter, the Contractor shall provide, in a format specified by the Contract Administrator, a list of the equipment to be used by the Contractor to provide services relating to this Agreement.
-Solid Waste and Recycling Collection equipment shall be of the enclosed loader packer type, or other equipment that meets industry standards and is approved by the Contract Administrator, unless otherwise provided within this Agreement.
+The Contractor shall have on hand at all times and in good working order such equipment as shall permit the Contractor to safely, adequately and efficiently perform the contractual duties specified in this Agreement.
+Upon execution of this Agreement and semi-annually thereafter, the Contractor shall provide in a format specified by the Contract Administrator a list of the equipment, both dedicated and reserve, to be used by the Contractor to provide each type of collection service relating to this Agreement.
+Solid Waste collection equipment shall be of the enclosed loader packer type, or other equipment that meets industry standards and is approved by the Contract Administrator, unless otherwise provided within this Agreement.
 All Equipment shall be kept in good repair, appearance and in a sanitary, clean condition at all times.
-The County has the right to inspect collection equipment during collection routes.
-Equipment utilized for Collection of Recyclable Materials shall be clearly identified for that purpose.
-The Contractor shall have available reserve equipment which can be put into service within two (2) hours of any breakdown and a prompt notification shall be provided to County staff.
+Recovered Materials collection equipment shall be the McNeilus or ▇▇▇▇ split body rear loader (one compartment for paper products; one compartment for other Recovered Material), and must be compatible for unloading at the designated RMPF or transfer station.
+In the event a compacting vehicle is used for the collection of Recovered Materials, compaction pressure may not exceed 50 pounds per square inch for the commingled non-paper Recovered Materials to avoid glass breakage.
+Equipment utilized for the collection of Recovered Materials shall be clearly identified for that purpose.
+The Contractor shall have available reserve equipment which can be put into service within two (2) hours of any breakdown.
 Such reserve equipment shall correspond in size and capacity to the equipment used by the Contractor to perform the contractual duties.
-If the public road or public right-of-way in the Service Area is substandard, as specifically designated by the Contract Administrator, in writing, the Contractor must provide lightweight equipment to service these roads (i.e., gross vehicle weight not to exceed 15 tons).
-Service on these substandard roads shall be a minimum of one combined Solid Waste and Vegetative Waste Collection and one separate Recycling Collection per week.
-In the event that Solid Waste designated to be disposed of at the Resource Recovery Facility has to be disposed of at the landfill, the Contractor shall make arrangements to keep tires separated from other Solid Waste.
+Contractor shall notify the Contract Administrator or his designee by phone within two hours of any equipment breakdown.
+If the public road or public right-of-way in the Service Area is substandard, as specifically designated by the Contract Administrator, in writing, the Contractor must provide lightweight equipment to service these roads.

 Collection Equipment.
 28 All collection equipment used by CONTRACTOR in the performance of 29 services under this Agreement shall be of high quality.

 Collection Equipment.
-The Company shall provide an adequate number of vehicles meeting standards and inspection requirements as set forth by the laws of the State for regular municipal waste collection services.
+The Contractor shall provide an adequate number of vehicles meeting standards and inspection requirements as set forth by the laws of the State for regular municipal waste collection services.
 For Waste Material collection, all vehicles and other equipment shall be kept in good repair and appearance at all times.
-Each vehicle shall have clearly visible on each side the identity of the Company.
+Each vehicle shall have clearly visible on each side the identity of the Contractor.

 Collection Equipment.
 A. Any and all vehicles used by FRANCHISEE to perform commercial solid waste collection services shall meet the vehicle inspection, tag and covered load requirements of CITY Code section 13.24.430, or as otherwise amended.
 B. FRANCHISEE shall submit a Franchisee commercial solid waste vehicle inventory of FRANCHISEE’s vehicles, as required in CITY Code section 13.24.110 or as otherwise amended, and shall include but not limited to, vehicle number, year, make, model, capacity, and vehicle identification number (VIN).
 FRANCHISEE is required to submit the Franchisee commercial solid waste vehicle inventory annually as part of its Franchise Application or Franchise Renewal Application.
 C. If FRANCHISEE’s vehicle inventory has changed between the application or renewal application date and the effective date of this agreement, FRANCHISEE must submit to Solid Waste Manager an amended inventory, as required in CITY Code section 13.24.180 or as otherwise amended, prior to commencing the provision of services under this Agreement.
 SAMPLE